atoka93/redux-kotlin/README.md

 Object-oriented [Redux](https://redux.js.org/) implementation in Kotlin.
 - `redux-kotlin` is the base module, this is a pure Kotlin module that contains the basic functionality of Redux.
-- `redux-kotlin-base-implementation-java` contains basic implementations of a store and a asynchronous version of the store.
+- `redux-kotlin-base-implementation` contains basic implementations of a store and a asynchronous version of the store.
 Since the
 Kotlin Coroutines are still *experimental* I used java classes for the implementation.
 It includes the base module.
-- `redux-kotlin-base-implementation-android` contains useful extensions for Android.
+- `redux-kotlin-android-extensions` contains useful extensions for Android.
 This module includes the previous module.
 - `redux-kotlin-rx-extensions` contains extensions to enable RxJava2 usage.
 This module does not include but requires the base module.

 ## Example